Yutthana00/Million-dollar-note-pad/README.md

 - [email](#email)

 ### Description:
-   This app will save your daliy thoughts and schduel so you can get on with your day.
-User can save, admend and delete notes as they please.
+   This app will save your daily thoughts and schedule so you can get on with your day.
+User can save, amend and delete notes as they please.
 ### Installation:
     npm i